Pinjore

 Pinjore is a town in Panchkula district in the Indian state of Haryana.
-This residential 'township', located close to Panchkula and Chandigarh, is set over 1,800 feet above the sea level in a valley, overlooking the Sivalik Hills.
+This residential 'township', located close to Panchkula, Chandigarh and Solan, is set over 1,800 feet above the sea level in a valley, overlooking the Sivalik Hills.
 Pinjore is known for Pinjore Gardens, Asia's best 17th Century Mughal garden, and the Hindustan Machine Tools (HMT) factory.

 History

 Etymology

 The town is named after the five Pandava brothers from Mahabharta, who during the time of their exile had stayed here for some time, hence the name Panchpura which later got corrupted to its current form, Pinjore.

 Panchpura baoli

 Panchpura baoli, a step well has an inscription.
 Alexander Cunningham, founding Director-general of ASI, decipher the worn out letters of Pinjore Baoli inscription, which mentions that the old name of the place was Panchpura.
 This inscription in the Pinjore Baoli ('Baoli' means "step well") described this place as Panchpura (now known by the shorter name Pinjore).